lswinny/doodle-duel-be-2.0/README.md

 # Doodle Duel Backend

-This backend powers **Doodle Duel**, a real-time multiplayer drawing game with AI scoring.
+This is the backend for Doodle Duel, a real-time multiplayer drawing game with AI scoring.
 It consists of two services that run together:

 - **Node.js Server** (`apps/server`) — manages players, rooms, and real-time events via Socket.IO.
 - **FastAPI ML Server** (`apps/ml_server`) — evaluates submitted doodles using AI and returns scores.